William Pepper: Career

-In 1868 Pepper became lecturer on morbid anatomy at the University of Pennsylvania School of Medicine and in 1870 lecturer on clinical medicine.
-From 1876 to 1887, he was professor of clinical medicine at Penn and in 1887 succeeded Dr Alfred Still as professor of theory and practice of medicine.
+In 1868 Pepper became lecturer on morbid anatomy at the University of Pennsylvania School of Medicine.
+He lectured on clinical medicine from 1870 to 1874 and on physical diagnosis from 1871 to 1873.
+From 1876 to 1887, he was professor of clinical medicine at Penn and in 1887 succeeded Dr Alfred Stillé as professor of theory and practice of medicine.